Perfects locations for small ceremonies in MN

 Most couples forget that they can get married at the Courthouse.

-That’s probably because modern courthouses in little town are usually charmless.
-But did you know that Saint Paul courthouse and Minneapolis are two photogenic locations?
+That’s probably because modern courthouses in the little towns are usually harmless.
+But did you know that Saint Paul Courthouse and Minneapolis are two photogenic locations?

 They would just work great for a mini-ceremony!
 What’s more they are located in the center of the town, which means you can go to a restaurant after that.